Churchill Brothers FC: 2010–2019: Second title and relegation battles

-2020–present
+2020–2025: I-League runners-up and title dispute

-In September 2020, Churchill appointed Fernando Santiago Varela as head coach.
-Under his guidance, Churchill emerged as the runners-up of the 2020–21 I-League with 29 points.
-Although Churchill managed a win against RoundGlass Punjab in their last match, Gokulam Kerala FC were crowned champions courtesy of a better head-to-head record.
+In September 2020 Churchill Brothers appointed the Spaniard Fernando Santiago Varela as head coach.
+Under Varela the club finished as runners-up of the 2020–21 I-League with 29 points; although Churchill won their final match against RoundGlass Punjab, Gokulam Kerala FC took the title on head-to-head record.

-Ahead of the 2021–22 I-League, Churchill roped in their first ever Guinean player Sekou Sylla, and Romanian Petre Gigiu returned to the club as head coach.
-They finished the season in fourth place.
-The club later in November, reached final of Baji Rout Cup in Odisha, finished as runners-up after defeat to Rajasthan United.
-They later took part in 2023 Indian Super Cup in Kerala in April, and 2024 Bhausaheb Bandodkar Memorial Trophy along with foreign teams like Brisbane Roar and Defensa y Justicia participated.
-In November, the club appointed Cypriot manager Dimitris Dimitriou as head coach.
+Ahead of the 2021–22 I-League the club signed its first Guinean player, Sekou Sylla, and Petre Gigiu returned as head coach.
+The team finished fourth.
+Later that year the club reached the final of the Baji Rout Cup in Odisha, losing to Rajasthan United.
+Churchill finished sixth in both the 2022–23 and 2023–24 seasons and also took part in the 2023 Indian Super Cup and the 2024 Bhausaheb Bandodkar Memorial Trophy.
+In October 2024 the Cypriot Dimitris Dimitriou was appointed head coach.